 Summary

-How we evaluated each option
+We evaluated each option based on:

 Introduction